Marlene De La O

 Kelsey Lyles is a Program Coordinator and Equity Specialist at the Public Health Institute (PHI) and staff team member of the California Health in All Policies (HiAP) Program at the Strategic Growth Council.
 Kelsey manages implementation of the HiAP Equity in Government Practices Action Plan and is the staff lead on the Government Alliance on Race and Equity 2018 Capitol Cohort Pilot, a collaborative project between PHI and Race Forward.
 Kelsey obtained a Bachelor’s degree in Sociology from Howard University, and has previously contributed to public policy initiatives for NORC at the University of Chicago as well as the Urban Institute.

-Lianne Dillon, MPH, serves as Deputy Program Director for California’s Health in All Policies Task Force at the Strategic Growth Council.
+Lianne Dillon, MPH, is a Deputy Program Director with the Public Health Institute (PHI) for California’s Health in All Policies Task Force at the Strategic Growth Council.
 The Task Force envisions a California government that advances health, equity, and sustainability in all policies.
 To achieve this vision, staff convene over twenty state agencies, departments, and offices to collaborate on policy development and implementation, with a focus on explicit consideration of health, equity, and environmental sustainability.
 In her role, Lianne also facilitates Health in All Policies workshops and trainings for local governments and local health departments, provides health and equity consultation to non-health sectors, and has co-authored a number of publications on this work including, Health in All Policies: A Guide for State and Local Governments

 Rachel serves as a Senior Program Analyst for the Transformative Climate Communities Program which funds the development and implementation of neighborhood-level community plans and projects in disadvantaged communities that reduce greenhouse gas emissions and promote local economic, environmental, and health benefits.
 Rachel’s background includes project management and policy analysis for affordable housing grant programs, environmental and land use planning, and public health.